 (source: National Women's History Museum)

-In 1907 she was granted an honorary M.A. from Eckstein Norton University, a historically black college in Cane Spring, KY.
-Building on the support from the National Baptist Convention, she began planning the National Trade and Professional School for Women and Girls in Washington, D.C. -- to provide vocational training for African-American females, who did not have many educational opportunities available to them.
+In 1907 she was granted an honorary M.A. from Eckstein Norton University, a historically black college in Cane Spring, Kentucky.
+Building on the support from the National Baptist Convention, she began planning the National Trade and Professional School for Women and Girls in Washington, D.C. -- to provide vocational training for African-American girls, who did not have many educational opportunities available to them.

 The school opened in 1909 and she was its first president.
 She gave the school its motto “We specialize in the wholly impossible.”
 She led her small faculty in training students through a curriculum that emphasized both vocational and professional skills, and directed courses on the high school and junior college level.
 Her students were to become self-sufficient wage earners and “expert homemakers.”